Kontakt

 Book Chapters

-‘Representing Mathematics in Twentieth-Century Literature’.
+‘Representing Mathematics: Mathematics in Twentieth-Century Literature’.
 A Cultural History of Mathematics in the Twentieth Century.
 Ed.
 Tom Archibald and David E. Rowe. (= Vol. 6 A Cultural History of Mathematics.
-Hg.
-David E. Rowe und Joseph W. Dauben).
-London: Bloomsbury.
-Forthcoming 2021. |
+Ed.
+David E. Rowe and Joseph W. Dauben).
+London: Bloomsbury, 2024. |

 With Johannes Schick.
 ‘Einleitung: Erfinden, Schöpfen, Machen: Körpertechniken und Imaginationstechniken’.
 Erfinden, Schöpfen, Machen: Körpertechniken und Imaginationstechniken'.
 Ed.
 Nina Engelhardt and Johannes Schick.
 Bielefeld: transcript.
 Forthcoming 2021. |